2025

 How do you measure employee satisfaction?
 There are many ways to gauge employee satisfaction.
 For instance, some companies use surveys.
 Others conduct focus groups.
 Still, others analyze data from customer service calls and how they participate in inclusion programs.

-Regardless of which method you choose, you must collect accurate data.
-Otherwise, you cannot determine if your inclusion efforts are having any effect.
-Remember, those rewarding positive behaviors encourage people to behave in a positive way.
+Remember, those rewarding positive behaviors encourage people to behave positively.
 An employee who receives recognition for doing something right is much more likely to repeat that same behavior.
 When you recognize employees for their excellent work, they have more chances than ever to continue performing well.

 If you are new to Human Resources and are looking to break into a Diversity and Inclusion role, we recommend taking our Diversity and Inclusion Certification Course, where you will learn how to build your skillset in D&I, build a diverse network, craft a great D&I resume, and create a successful diversity and inclusion job search strategy.